Laczen/kvs/zephyr/README.md

 ```

 After the project has been added calling `west update` ads the kvs directory to
 the zephyr workspace.
-If your workspace is called `zephyr_project` Examples can
+If your workspace is called `zephyr_project` examples can
 be found under `zephyr_project/kvs/zephyr/samples`and tests under
 `zephyr_project/kvs/zephyr/tests`.`